lexbor/docs/source/examples/encoding/buffer/decode/decode.md

 ## Summary

-This example effectively illustrates how to decode a UTF-8 string into individual code points using the Lexbor library.
+This example effectively illustrates how to decode a UTF-8 string into individual code points using the `lexbor` library.
 It emphasizes the initialization of the decoding context, error handling strategies, and the process of translating encoded UTF-8 data into usable character representations.
 Through careful management of buffers and decoding functions, developers can